atomone-hub/genesis/GovNo_Townhalls/Meeting2.md

   - Give a brief overview of the directory, what it means, and what you can anticipate as a validator

-  - Invite Forbole, who has already signed up: <https://github.com/atomone-hub/validator>

-  - What inspired you to align with GovGen and AtomOne?
+  - Forbole team has already signed up: https://github.com/atomone-hub/validator. @kwunyeung Would you like to join the Townhall and share with the community what inspired you to apply and what does your alignment with GovGen and AtomOne look like?

 **Engineering updates:**